savonet/liquidshop/NOTES.md

-- [gather.town](https://gather.town/) is really cool to have "real-life like" discussions (you walk in a small world and discuss only with people around), the free version is limited to 25 participants, which works very well
+- [gather.town](https://gather.town/) is really cool to have "real-life like" discussions (you walk in a small world and discuss only with people around), the free version is limited to 25 participants, which works very well.
+We could have two rooms I guess.
 - [Calla chat](https://www.calla.chat/) is an
-  [open-source](https://github.com/capnmidnight/Calla) variant of the above, to be tried out
+  [open-source](https://github.com/capnmidnight/Calla) variant of the above, seems much less fancy.
 - [Mozilla hubs](https://hubs.mozilla.com/) is the same but in 3D (a bit too fancy, maybe).